mbilotta/julia/README.md

     juliac.exe generate -i muency.jim -o muency-alt.png r.angleWeight=4

 You can tweak everything.
-You can even change a plugin or switch between Mandelbrot set/Julia set but be conscious that every modification that is different from a change in the value of a _previewable_ parameter will require a complete recalculation and this may take some time.
+You can even change a plugin or switch between Mandelbrot set/Julia set but remember that every modification that is different from a change in the value of a _previewable_ parameter will require Julia to repeat the calculation from scratch.

 ## Building Julia